DanteAlighierin/ftwa/README.md

 - prepare binary packages

+- autodetect domain

+- installer for other Linux distribution and BSD derevatives

 - rewrite some of the functions from bash to golang and move them into separate threads

 - refactor the css